England 38-18 Fiji, Twickenham

 With Fiji reduced to 14 men, England’s forwards took control.
 One minute later, Jamie George rumbled over at the back of a dominant maul, although Fin Smith missed the difficult conversion, making it 26-18.

 As Fiji tired, England’s backs began to express themselves.
-In the 68th minute, substitute Henry Arundell sprinted onto a delicate chip kick from Marcus Smith, winning the race to the ball and scoring in the right corner.
+In the 68th minute, substitute Henry Arundell sprinted onto a delicate chip kick f, winning the race to the ball and scoring in the right corner.
 Fin Smith’s conversion again went wide, keeping the lead at 31-18.

-England’s victory was sealed in the 74th minute when Maro Itoje, ever alert around the fringes, crashed over from close range following a quick tap penalty.
+England’s victory was sealed in the 74th minute when Maro Itoje, crashed over from close range following a quick tap penalty.
 This time Smith converted, pushing the score to 38-18 — a reflection of England’s second-half dominance in both structure and physical execution.

 Team line up: